Eps2.9 pyth0n-pt1.p7z: Critical reviews

 "eps2.9_pyth0n-pt1.p7z" received positive reviews from critics.
-The review aggregator website Rotten Tomatoes reported a 83% approval rating for the episode, based on 18 reviews.
+The review aggregator website Rotten Tomatoes reported an 83% approval rating for the episode, based on 18 reviews.
 The site's consensus states: "The most brilliantly weird installment to date, 'Pyth0n-pt1.p7z' is a lucid odyssey full of riddles and clues and the astounding return of a key character."

 Matt Fowler of IGN wrote, "The second half of Season 2, which has focused more on fsociety realizing that they're in way over their heads and were probably used as pawns (by Elliot's subconscious mind), has been a much better ride than the first half.
 But I still wish it had paced out its reveals a little better so that the upcoming season finale didn't have the extra burden of having to, pretty much, satisfy on all fronts."

 Alex McLevy of The A.V.
 Club gave the episode a "B+" grade and wrote, "'Pyth0n-pt1.p7z' begins the process of pushing Mr. Robot into bold new territory, and that transition might be too much to accept for those who thought the show took place in our world, or at least a practical extension of ours.
 Much like the confusing whirlwind of events surrounding Angela Moss, the show is lurching out of the accepted reality that has anchored it to a universe recognizably our own."

 Alan Sepinwall of Uproxx wrote, "This season, particularly in its second half, has pushed so much beyond that story, and emphasized its various mysteries over and over, that it will feel frustrating if we don't get at least some explanations next week – and ones that justify the amount of time Esmail has strung us along on them, even if he's done so with such great storytelling flair."
 Kyle Fowle of Entertainment Weekly wrote, "'eps2.9pyth0n-pt1.p7z' is perhaps, for lack of a better word, the trippiest episode of season 2.
 After last week's gut-punch of a thriller, tonight's episode is more muted in its delivery, but that doesn't mean it doesn't have teeth.
 In fact, this one might hit just as hard, but the shot goes for the brain instead of the gut."